 \section{Numerical Results}

 This section provides several numerical examples to demonstrate the accuracy and efficiency of the proposed tensor butterfly algorithm when applied to large-scale and high-dimensional OIOs including Green's function tensors for high-frequency Helmholtz equations (\cref{sec:example_green}), Radon transform tensors (\cref{sec:example_radon}), and high-dimensional DFTs (\cref{sec:example_DFT}).
-We compare our algorithm with a few existing matrix and tensor algorithms including the matrix butterfly algorithm in \cref{sec:matBF}, the Tucker ID algorithm in \cref{sec:tuckerID}, the QTT algorithm \cite{oseledets2011tensor}, the FFT algorithm implemented in the heFFTe package \cite{heFFTe}, and the non-uniform FFT (NUFFT) algorithm implemented in the FINUFFT package \cite{finufft}.
-All of these algorithms except for Tucker ID and FINUFFT are tested in distributed-memory parallelism.
+We compare our algorithm with a few existing matrix and tensor algorithms including the matrix butterfly algorithm in \cref{sec:matBF}, the Tucker-ID algorithm in \cref{sec:tuckerID}, the QTT algorithm \cite{oseledets2011tensor}, the FFT algorithm implemented in the heFFTe package \cite{heFFTe}, and the non-uniform FFT (NUFFT) algorithm implemented in the FINUFFT package \cite{finufft}.
+All of these algorithms except for Tucker-ID \ylrev{(sequential implementation in Fortran2008 via the ButterflyPACK package \cite{osti_1564244})} and FINUFFT \ylrev{(Python interface to the C backend with shared-memory parallelism)} are tested in distributed-memory parallelism. \ylrev{The reference binary-tree-based matrix butterfly algorithm in \cref{sec:matBF} is implemented in Fortran2008 with distributed-memory parallelism \cite{liu2021butterfly}, available in the ButterflyPACK package \cite{osti_1564244}.
+The proposed tensor butterfly algorithm is also available in the ButterflyPACK package with distributed-memory parallelism (which will be described in detail in a future paper).
+The matrix and tensor butterfly algorithms leverage ZFP to further compress the middle-level submatrices and subtensors, respectively}.
 It is worth noting that currently there is no single package that can both compute and apply the QTT decomposition in distributed-memory parallelism.
-In our tests, we perform the factorization using a distributed-memory TT code \cite{shi2024distributed} that parallelizes a cross interpolation algorithm \cite{dolgov2020parallel}, and then we implement the distributed-memory QTT contraction via the CTF package \cite{ctf}.
+In our tests, we perform the factorization using a distributed-memory TT code \ylrev{(fully Python)} \cite{shi2024distributed} that parallelizes a cross interpolation algorithm \cite{dolgov2020parallel}, and then we implement the distributed-memory QTT contraction via the CTF package \ylrev{(Python interface to the C++ backend)} \cite{ctf}.
 All experiments are performed using 4 CPU nodes of the Perlmutter machine at NERSC in Berkeley, where each node has two $64$-core AMD EPYC 7763 processors and 128GB of 2133MHz DDR4 memory.